 MINUTES OF THE REGULAR MEETING OF THE NEZPERCE CITY COUNCIL OF THE CITY OF NEZPERCE, IDAHO, HELD ON December 12, 2019.

 THE MEETING WAS CALLED TO ORDER BY MAYOR BATEMAN AT 5:34 PM.

-PRESENT were Councilmembers Steve Bateman, Mike Jensen, James Zenner, Michelle Lyons, Cm.
-Nelson was absent, Maintenance Supervisor Craig Cardwell, Fire Chief Dave Kuther and Clerk-Treasurer Rhonda Schmidt.
+PRESENT were Councilmembers Steve Bateman, Mike Jensen, James Zenner, Tyler Nelson, Maintenance Supervisor Craig Cardwell, Fire Chief Dave Kuther and Clerk-Treasurer Rhonda Schmidt.
 Councilmember Tyler Nelson was absent.
-Guest present was write-in candidate Tina Barker.
+Guest present was Amy Uptmor, Engineer with JUB.

 Pledge of Allegiance: The pledge was led by Mayor Bateman.

-MINUTES of the previous meetings of 9/10/19 were approved as emailed upon a motion by Cm.
+MINUTES of the previous meetings of 10/7/19 were approved as emailed upon a motion by Cm.
 Zenner, motion was seconded by Cm.
-Lyons, motion carried.
+Jensen, motion carried.

 TREASURER’S REPORT AND MONTHLY BILLS: